 The U.S. Army Corps of Engineers Navigation Data Center collects a wealth of waterborne commerce data.
 Energy use data, however, have never been collected as part of this effort.
-The average length of haul in domestic waterborne commerce was 560 miles in 2017.
+The energy use data collected by the Energy Information Administration (EIA) on vessel bunkering was formerly displayed on this table.
+The EIA data include different uses of fuel, not just fuel for domestic waterborne commerce; therefore, it was misleading to display those data together.